 Our business has grown substantially in recent years, and we expect continued growth in our business, revenues and number of employees.
 We plan to further expand our fulfillment infrastructure and technology platform, increase our product offerings and hire more employees.
-For example, we plan to build larger, custom-designed warehouses in the seven cities where we currently have fulfillment centers, and we have already finished construction in Shanghai and have begun construction in Guangzhou, Shenyang and Wuhan.
-We also plan to establish new delivery stations in additional locations across China, including smaller, less developed areas.
-In 2014, we recruited additional employees in connection with the expansion of our fulfillment infrastructure and additional research and development personnel in connection with the expansion of our technology platform, and we will continue to invest significant resources in training, managing and motivating our workforce.
-In addition, as we increase our product offerings, we will need to work with a large number of new suppliers and third-party sellers efficiently and establish and maintain mutually beneficial relationships with our existing and new suppliers and third-party sellers.
-Furthermore, as we expand into the online consumer-to-consumer, or C2C, business following our acquisition of Paipai's C2C marketplace from Tencent Holdings Limited, or Tencent, we will be dealing with potentially many more third-party sellers that are small businesses or individuals.
+For example, we plan to continue to build larger, custom-designed warehouses.
+We have already finished construction of the initial phase in Shanghai, the first phase in Guangzhou, and other warehouses in Wuhan, Guiyang and Shenyang.
+In addition, we are constructing the remaining phases of warehouses in Shanghai and Guangzhou, and additional custom-designed warehouses are also under construction in Beijing, Chongqing and Kunshan.
+We also plan to continue to establish new delivery stations in additional locations across China, including smaller, less developed areas.
+In 2015, we recruited additional employees in connection with the expansion of our fulfillment infrastructure and additional research and development personnel in connection with the expansion of our technology platform, and we will continue to invest significant resources in training, managing and motivating our workforce.
+In addition, as we continued to increase our product offerings, we will need to work with a large number of new suppliers and third-party sellers efficiently and establish and maintain mutually beneficial relationships with our existing and new suppliers and third-party sellers.
 To support our growth, we also plan to implement a variety of new and upgraded managerial, operating, financial and human resource systems, procedures and controls.
-We have also launched new business initiatives in internet finance and mobile virtual network operator, among others.
+We have further developed our business initiatives in finance and online-to-offline (O2O) solutions, among others.
 All these efforts will require significant managerial, financial and human resources.
-We cannot assure you that we will be able to effectively manage our growth or to implement all these systems, procedures and control measures successfu
+We cannot assure you that we will be able to effectively manage our growth or to implement all these systems, procedures and control measures successfully or that our new business initiatives will be successful.
+If we are not ab